openwdl/wdl/versions/1.1/SPEC.md

 There are a set of reserved attributes (described below) that must be supported by the execution engine, and which have well-defined meanings and default values.
 Default values for all optional standard attributes are directly defined by the WDL specification in order to encourage portability of workflows and tasks; execution engines should NOT provide additional mechanisms to set _default_ values for when no runtime attributes are defined.

 🗑 Additional arbitrary attributes may be specified in the `runtime` section, but these may be ignored by the execution engine.
 These non-standard attributes are called "hints".
-The use of hints attributes in the `runtime` section is deprecated; a later version of WDL will introduce a new `hints` section for arbitrary attributes and disallow non-standard attributes in the `runtime` section.
+The use of hint attributes in the `runtime` section is deprecated; a later version of WDL will introduce a new `hints` section for arbitrary attributes and disallow non-standard attributes in the `runtime` section.

 The value of a `runtime` attribute can be any expression that evaluates to the expected type - and in some cases matches the accepted format - for that attribute.
 Expressions in the `runtime` section may reference (non-output) declarations in the task: